 ‘Lass, you’ll savour this as much, if not more.’
 He nudged her legs open and entered her, grinning like a mad thing.

 He was true to his word.
-Seusea’s cries resonated through the small room and Torince laughed at his own prowess.
-For several breathless minutes they were a human tangle then it was over.
+Seusea’s cries resonated through the small room and Toranth laughed at his own prowess.
+For several breathless minutes they were a human tangle before it reached its end.
 Breathing noisily, he got off the bed and stood staring down at Seusea’s sweat-covered lissom form.

 Adroitly putting her poniard behind her, Seusea pulled a sheet over herself and rose from the bed.

-‘Get dressed,’ Torince commanded.
+‘Get dressed,’ Toranth commanded.
 ‘The Chatelaine would not like to see you the way you are.’

 ‘It was my mother’s,’ Seusea answered, her face livid with anger.
 Seething with both impotency and rage, she pulled the black shift on, and the remnants of the robe.
 She was a mournful figure, standing motionless in her tatters.
 ‘And I swear I’ll get it off you.’